-The Earth as a whole rotates 360 degrees once every 24 hours.
+The Earth spins 360 degrees once every 24 hours.
 This rotation is responsible for the appearance of the sun “rising” in the East and “setting” in the West.
-The surface speed of the Earth’s rotation at the top -- technically known as the geographic North Pole -- is slower than that of the vast majority of other places on the planet but equal to that of one other terrestrial location.
+The surface speed of the Earth’s rotation the poles is slower than the surface speed of rotation at the equator.
+This seemingly funky phenomenon can be explained through the physics of rotating objects, and it has many surprising implications on Earth’s surface conditions.

 TL;DR (Too Long; Didn't Read)

-The top (and bottom) of the earth travel slowest, while the earth rotates fastest in the center.
+The top (and bottom) of the earth travel slowest, while the earth rotates fastest around the equator.

 Because the Earth is a sphere, it is widest at the equator, becoming increasingly narrow further toward its top and bottom.
 This means that the Earth’s circumference, or distance around, is greatest at the equator, lessening with higher latitudes until it becomes nonexistent at the poles.
 An analogy to this is tying a string around a basketball: More string is needed if it’s being tied around the ball’s center than near the ball’s top, and it’s impossible to tie a string around the very top.
 Understanding this difference in distance is crucial to figuring out the rest of the puzzle.

-Now imagine looking down on the Earth from outer space, pretending it’s possible to observe a person standing on the equator while the Earth rotates about its axis.
+Now imagine looking down on the Earth from the moon (around 240,000 miles away in Earth’s orbit), and think of observing a person standing on the equator while the Earth rotates about its axis.
 This person would travel a very substantial distance in 24 hours, compared to a person standing at the top of the Earth, who wouldn’t travel at all.
 The latter person would stand in place as the planet spins below him.
-The speed of the person at the equator is fast because she covers more distance in the same time span, while the speed of the person at the North Pole is zero because he has no distance to cover.
+The speed of the person at the equator is fast because they covers more distance in the same time span, while the speed of the person at the North Pole is zero because they have no distance to cover.
 Similarly, the speed of someone standing at the bottom of the Earth, or the South Pole, would also be zero.

 About the Author